Rel1cx/eslint-react/website/pages/docs/rules/dom-no-missing-button-type.md

 ## What it does

-Enforces explicit `type` attribute for `<button>` elements.
+Enforces explicit `type` attribute for `button` elements.

-The `type` attribute of the `button` element needs to be specified.
-The default value is `type="submit"`, which can easily lead to unexpected behavior, especially when used in a form.
+The default `type` of a button is `submit`, which causes the submission of a form when placed inside a `form` element.
+This is likely not the behaviour that you want inside a React application.

+Allowed button types are: `submit`, `button` or `reset`.

 ## Examples